 It was because of all of these events that happened that I started my blog in April 2010.
 This series of events caused me to do things I would never have done – start a blog, publish a cookbook, and begin teaching classes on cultured foods.
 When I began these things, our lives began to change.
 Everything that had been going in the wrong direction reversed, and doors began to open that had been formerly closed.
-A year later, I self published my book and one year after that I was picked up by a major publishing company, Hay House.
+A year later, I self published my book and one year after that I was picked up by a major publishing company, Hay House and my book became a best seller.
 I’m so thankful for the fear that changed me so dramatically, for in all of this process I discovered who I truly was.
 Stronger than I ever thought possible but knowing that I was being guided and loved.
 I could hear the bells ringing when things looked horrible, I could hear them ringing hope just for me.
 I tuned my heart to those bells and hung on.
 Never, ever give up – and believe in miracles . . . they are waiting for you.

 Do you hear the bells?
 Open up your heart and you’ll hear them.
 They are ringing just for you.